-- 1. Prop-rod tab - 2.
+- 1. Pull the prop rod out of the bracket on the hood and lower it into its holder. - 2.
 Lower the hood and secure it by pushing down on the front of the hood until it locks in place. - 3.
-Tighten the hood-locking screw to secure the latch (Figure 30).
+Tighten the hood-locking screw to secure the latch (Figure 25).

-Opening the Rear Access Cover
+Opening the Rear-Access Cover

-1. Unscrew the 2 hand knobs securing the rear access cover to the machine (Figure 32).
+1. Unscrew the 2 hand knobs securing the rear-access cover to the machine (Figure 27).

 - 1. Hand knobs - 2.
-Tilt the rear access cover down and remove to access the internal components (Figure 32).
+Tilt the rear-access cover down and remove to access the internal components (Figure 27).

-Closing the Rear Access Cover
+Closing the Rear-Access Cover

-- 1. Move the rear access cover in place over the back of the traction unit making sure that the tabs line up in the slots. - 2.
+- 1. Move the rear-access cover in place over the back of the traction unit making sure that the tabs line up in the slots. - 2.
 Push the access cover forward, lining up the hand-knob screws with the threaded holes in the machine. - 3.
-Screw the hand knobs tight to secure the rear access cover in place.
+Screw the hand knobs tight to secure the rear-access cover in place.